solidjs-community/solid-primitives/packages/createWorker/README.md

-# solid-create-geolocation
+# solid-create-worker

-Primitive to manage geolocation requests.
+Primitive to create a worker helper.

 ## How to use it